astronomer/docs/learn/airflow-mlops.md

 - 25% Models
 - 25% Business

-### DevOps for MLOps with Airflow
+### DevOps for MLOps

 DevOps best practices are based on all aspects of your data and machine learning pipeline being expressed as code and a set of behaviors when interacting with your code base.
-Since Airflow pipelines are defined in Python code, you can use all best practices for DevOps with Airflow.
+Since Airflow pipelines are defined in Python code, you can apply DevOps best practices when using Airflow.
 This includes:

 - **Version control**.
 All code and configuration should be stored in a version control system like [Git](https://git-scm.com/).
 Version control allows you to track all changes of your pipeline, ML model and environment over time and roll back to previous versions if needed.
 Astro customers can take advantage of [Deployment rollbacks](https://docs.astronomer.io/astro/deploy-history).
 - **Continuous integration/ continuous delivery** ([CI/CD](https://resources.github.com/ci-cd/)).
 It is a standard Software best practice for all code to undergo automatic testing, linting and deployment.
 This ensures that your code is always in a working state and that any changes are automatically deployed to production.
 Airflow integrates with all major CI/CD tools, see [CI/CD templates](https://docs.astronomer.io/astro/ci-cd-templates/template-overview) for popular templates.